tsb99x/perfeo/README.md

 # Perfeo

 Directory of sample HTTP web server implementations.
-Each implementation is compliant with the general API specification.
+Each implementation should be compliant with the general API specification.

 ## API specification